 We apply an opt-in policy to e-actions: You will only be subscribed to our mailing list (see above) if you request it, and we will only pass your details to third parties (e.g. partner organisations) if you request it.
 If the e-action is targeted at an external recipient, we pass on your message, name, email and postcode directly to the politician(s) or relevant Government Department to which you write.
 We use campaigning platform MoreOnion for all our e-actions.
 FoE Scotland also holds a record of people who have taken our e-actions in our CRM for administrative purposes.

-If you book an event:
+If you book or attend an event:

 FoE Scotland holds a record of people who have registered for our events in our CRM for administrative communication.
 If you provide information about accessibility needs, we will only process this information in order to ensure accessibility and provide for your safety.
 We use Eventbrite to manage our event registrations and collect attendance fees.
 Event payments are processed securely either via Eventbrite (if paying by card) or Paypal (if this is the selected option).
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.
+We may take photos or record videos at events to promote and archive our work.
+It is your responsibility to make it known to us if you do not wish to be in a photo or video.

 Website, cookies and browsing: